Trams in Tallinn: Tatra units

-After Estonia regained independence in 1991, procurement focused towards second-hand Tatra units.
+After Estonia regained independence in 1991, procurement was focused on second-hand Tatra units.
 13 KT4 trams came from the city of Gera, 6 from Cottbus, 16 from Erfurt and 1 from Frankfurt (Oder).
-In 2001, work had commenced on converting the KT4 fleet into KTNF6 upgrades through the addition of a low-floor middle-car.
-Whilst use of two-section T4 vehicles came to an end in 2005, then T4-based trams were until mid-2010s the only class that ran in Tallinn, and have remained the mainstay of the fleet well into 2010s.
+In 2001, work had commenced on converting the KT4 fleet into KT6TM units through the addition of a low-floor middle-car.
+Whilst the use of two-section T4 vehicles came to an end in 2005, the T4-based KT4 and KT6TM trams were the only trams running in Tallinn until the mid-2010s, and remained mainstays of the fleet into the 2020s.

-During the early part of the 21st century, there has also been a focus on enhanced maintenance schedules and the use of more robust replacement parts in order to extend the operating life of tram cars from 19 to 25–30 years.
+From the early 2000s, there has also been a focus on enhanced maintenance schedules and the use of more robust replacement parts in order to extend the operating life of rolling stock from 19 to 25–30 years.

+2010-present

-A new generation of trams for Tallinn was heralded, when Estonia sold some the country's carbon quotas to Spain, which in exchange specified that new and efficient trams be purchased.
-The multi-party deal involved the Spanish constructor CAF and required the delivery of 20 new low-floor trams by 2016.
-The first unit was delivered to the city at the end of 2014, and was thoroughly tested and adapted by February 2015.
-The CAF trams have known design problems that have not been solved since the adoption of the trams: the noise levels from the electric motors are exceptionally high and the trams noticeably lean from side to side during braking.
+A new generation of trams for Tallinn arrived when Estonia sold unused emissions permits worth €45 million to Spain, which specified that new, energy efficient trams be purchased in exchange.
+The multi-party deal involved the Spanish constructor CAF and required the delivery of 20 new, low-floor Urbos AXL trams by 2016.
+The first unit was delivered to the city towards the end of 2014, and was thoroughly tested and entered into service by March 2015.
+The trams initially only ran on line 3, but later began to operate across the entire network.
+The CAF Urbos trams have known design problems that have not been solved since the adoption of the trams: the noise levels from the electric motors are exceptionally high and the trams noticeably lean from side to side during braking.

-Since 2018, twelve of the converted KTNF6 trams have worn liveries depicting influential Estonian musical figures.
+Since 2018, twelve of the converted KT6TM trams have worn liveries depicting influential Estonian musical figures.
 Each contains the person's name and photo on the outside of the front car, and an informational panel can be found inside at the front.

 There are also 6 refurbished KT4TMR 'retro' trams, bearing the names of important figures in the country's history.
-As with the KTNF6s, they have an information panel inside the front car.
+As with the KT6TMs, they have an information panel inside the front car.
 Unlike the rest of the fleet, these trams use wooden benches placed in a longitudinal configuration.

 Since 2024, Pesa Twist trams have also been operating on the system.